Sitefinity/mvc-samples/CustomImageWidget/README.md

     ````

-2. In Mvc/Models folder create file named CustomImageModel.cs used to define the models's logic:
+2. In Mvc/Models folder create file named CustomImageModel.cs used to define the model's logic:

     ````C#